mukulpythondev/mukulpythondev/README.md

 # 💫 About Me:
-Hey there! 👋 I'm a first-year B.Tech CSE student with a passion for coding and a focus on mastering the MERN stack.
-I'm all about turning ideas into functional web applications and continuously learning and growing as a developer.
-When I'm not coding, you can find me exploring new technologies and enjoying the journey of turning lines of code into amazing web experiences.
-Let's connect and build something awesome together! 💻🌐
+Hello! 👋 I'm a CSE undergrad immersed in the world of development, specializing in the MERN stack and currently honing my DSA skills in Java.
+I thrive on transforming concepts into interactive web applications and embrace every opportunity to learn something new.
+Outside of coding, I enjoy experimenting with emerging technologies and collaborating on open-source projects.
+Let’s connect and create something impactful together! 💻🌐

 # 💻 Tech Stack: